 John Menadue states,’there is ample evidence that we want to participate if we feel that our views are valued and will be reasonably acted upon.
-Polls show that whilst we… more
+Polls show that whilst we are disillusioned with politicians we still want to be part… more

 Daniel Donahoo argues that local government and community organisational models will be play a big role in the future of community-government relations.